 There are some other noteworthy provisions under Alberta law that affect guardianship.
 Some of these include:

-The Alberta court’s preference is for parents to work out mutually agreeable custody agreements – even if this means attending family mediation sessions.
+The Alberta court’s preference is for parents to work out mutually agreeable custody agreements – even if this means attending child custody mediation sessions.

 If this proves impossible, you can petition the court to create your parenting plan or to make decisions on key elements within it.